camunda/camunda-docs/docs/product-manuals/cloud-console/manage-organization/update-billing-reservations.md

 title: Update billing reservations
 ---

+Let's manage our hardware packages and edit reservations.

 :::note
 This setting is only visible in the Professional Plan for owners and admins.
 :::